IdkIsThisAGooodName/IdkIsThisAGooodName/README.md

 🛠️ **Projects**
 🔭 [Galaxy Collision Simulator](https://github.com/IdkIsThisAGooodName/GalaxyCollisionSimulator)
 Ever wondered what happens when galaxies crash into each other?
-I did.
-So I coded it!
+I did. **So I coded it.**

+(No alien alien civilisations were harmed in the making of this project.)

 🚧 **More projects coming soon**
 (assuming I survive my exams and don’t get gravitationally pulled into a black hole of homework)